Overall ROAS on Google Shopping since working together.

 We also identified that there were key opportunities to increase the overall Domain Authority of the website, and determined that the best method for doing this would be through placing highly relevant and authoritative backlink articles on quality third party websites.
 This would support our on-page SEO strategy by stabilising increased ranking results.

 We began our on-page SEO strategy by outlining critical areas for improvement, such as the homepage, and product collection pages in order to boost the visibility on these key pages in the first instance.
 Then keyword research was carried out, combined with competitor research in order to compound The House Outfit’s place alongside directly competitive brands in the SERPs.
-By creating high quality, on-brand content for these key pages, we were able to significantly improve the rankings for high search volume keywords like ‘Home Wall Art’, ‘Wall Art Prints’ and ‘Wall Art’ for the homepage.
-As such, The House Outfit has gone from not ranking in the top 100 for these essential keywords to ranking in the top 5 for ‘Home Wall Art’ and ‘Wall Art’, and in the top 15 for ‘Wall Art Prints’.
+By creating high quality, on-brand content for these key pages, we were able to significantly improve the rankings for high search volume keywords like ‘Home Wall Art’, ‘Wall Art Prints’ and ‘Wall Prints’ for the website.
+As such, The House Outfit has gone from not ranking in the top 100 for these essential keywords to ranking in the top 5 for ‘Home Wall Art’ and ‘Wall Prints’, and in the top 15 for ‘Wall Art Prints’.

 By continually expanding on keyword research, identifying and acting on any content gaps and missed opportunities, we have significantly improved the overall organic reach and brand awareness for The House Outfit, with optimised content for all product collection pages.
 We have also focused on Conversion Rate Optimised EAT pages like the About Us, FAQ and Blog page, to add social proof to the site, and increase the overall authority of The House Outfit as a brand.
 Our SEO strategy is constantly expanding, ensuring that The House Outfit remains highly competitive and at the top of the SERP for in-market keywords and longer tail keyphrases.